Early music revival: Late 20th century

 The early music revival changed the listening habits of classical music audiences by introducing them to a range of music of which they were largely unaware.
 In the long term, the performance methods and values of the early music revivalist, particularly what became known as a quest for 'authenticity' had a permanent effect not only on early music performance, but also on the performance of music from later periods.

 Most interest was centered on the medieval and renaissance periods, and to a certain extent, the first part of the baroque period.
 However, it could be misleading to think of this revival simply in chronological terms, because early music performers soon extended their interests to later periods.
 The focus was not simply on repertoire, but on the ways in which the music is conceived, the process by which it is learned, and the manners in which it is performed.

-At this time established pioneers of early music such as the English counter-tenor Alfred Deller were joined by a new wave of specialist groups such as Musica Reservata and the Early Music Consort.
+At this time established pioneers of early music such as the English counter-tenor Alfred Deller were joined by a new wave of specialist groups such as Musica Reservata, the Early Music Consort, the Monteverdi Choir and the English Baroque Soloists.
 The music they played, and the way it was performed, appeared new in comparison to the sounds that most people were used to from classical music; it seemed fresh and exotic.

-But the revival could not have been complete without the reconstruction of instruments of the Renaissance and Baroque periods.
+Another important aspect to the revival was the reconstruction of instruments of the Renaissance and Baroque periods.
 People like Otto Steinkopf (one of the most knowledgeable and talented Berlin instrument makers and performers) started the meticulous reproduction of woodwinds: crumhorns, cornamuses, rauschpfeifes, shawms, flutes and early types of clarinets and oboes.
 Other manufacturers like the Renaissance Workshop Company (formerly J. Woods and Sons Ltd.) played an important role in the development of early music in the 20th and 21st centuries.